teresafranxman97/JS-Exercise-Closures-Callbacks-ArrayMethods-webpt23/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+A: The closure happens inside of the return function because "\${name} has to reach outwards of the return function in order to reference "name"

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+COMPARE: - They both roll a good amount of even number of rolls when called -

 c.
 What is the lexical scope of `newRoll`?

+A: It is function scoped because it resides inside of the personalDice function and you would not be able to reach inside the function to call upon 'newRoll'

 ### Task 3 - Stretch Goals